alexshtf/alexshtf.github.io/_posts/2026-01-20-Spectrum-Speed.md

 Consider the well-known ReLU function with a kink at zero.
 To the left of zero, the derivative is zero.
 To the right of zero, it is one.
 At zero there is no derivative, but we can use any number between zero and one.
 Intuitively, we understand it's because any line with a slope between zero and one can behave like a tangent - it touches the function at one point.
 Now note one important point - I said _any_ number between zero and one.
 So we don't have one slope we can use - we have an infinity of them.

-A generalization of this idea of of using the set of vectors "in between neighboring gradients" is known as the Clarke sub-differential[^1].
+A generalization of this idea of using the set of vectors "in between neighboring gradients" is known as the Clarke sub-differential[^1].
 In higher dimensions, "in-between" generalizes to the closure of the convex hull.
 I am not going deep into theory, so we'll not discuss exactly the convex hull of _what_ we are taking, but intuitively these are gradients in a small neighborhood.
 If you're interested, I have a great book[^5] by Frank Clarke himself to recommend :)

 Clarke sub-differential is one of these notions of generalized derivatives that are typically accepted as the "right" one for back-prop [^2][^3].
 We are not always guaranteed to get an element in the Clarke sub-differential[^3] when backpropagating through a large graph, but we should do our best at least for our atomic building blocks.
 And just like we can take any slope between 0 and 1 for ReLU, we can take _any_ vector in sub-differential set.
 Turns out our outer product of an eigenvector with itself is an element of the Clarke sub-differential set for the $$k$$-th eigenvalue function.